30 BEAUTIFUL Banff Lakes You Have To Visit

 Arnica Lake in late September – can you spot me?

-If you hike down to Vista Lake and have the energy for more, continue on to Arnica Lake.
+If you hike down to Vista Lake and have more energy, continue to Arnica Lake.
 This 10km (out and back) hike is well worth the effort, especially if you visit Banff in September during the larch season.

 Lake Agnes